Editorial illustration for Google Translate Now Enables Real-Time Speech Translation on Any Headphones

 Common Questions Answered

-What role does Gemini play in the latest Google Translate features?
+What role does Gemini AI play in improving Google Translate's language translation capabilities?